-One of the tenants of the Mediterranean diet is to easy with the seasons.
+One of the tenants of the Mediterranean diet is to eat with the seasons.
 That may be easier if you live in Greece or Southern Italy where the weather is milder.
 But living on the east coast of the United States is a different story.

-However, I faith in Mother Earth and know that she offers up the foods we need at this time of year.
+However, I have faith in Mother Earth and know that she offers up the foods we need at this time of year.
 In the winter root vegetables are prevalent, as are leafy greens, and cruciferous vegetables like broccoli and cauliflower.
 Fruits like apples, pears, and various citrus like oranges, grapefruit, and lemons, are what our bodies need.

 Here are tips for sticking to a Mediterranean diet in winter:

 Soups – I love the warmth and comfort of soups in the cold weather.
 I make vegetable soups like Creamy Carrot, Roasted Butternut Squash, and chicken-based soups like Tortellini in Brodo, or Chicken Noodle.
 I even have my healing witches’ brew, Garlic Broth.
 Soups are nourishing and easy to make.
 They reheat easily too, so make a big batch and enjoy it twice.

 Stews – My mother often made big pots of beef stew when I was growing up.
 I’ve taught myself how to make plant-based versions of a lot of my favorite dishes.
 Try my Portobello Mushroom Bourguignon.
 I outdid myself with that one.